 The Currie Cup is the premier domestic rugby competition in South Africa.
 In 2014, major changes were made to the way the competition was organised.
 This was continued in 2015.
-In 2016 changes were again made to the competition.

 The History of the Currie Cup